With a mix of urbanity and country living, the Township of Langley is perfectly suited to a leisurely day of exploration.

 “We fell in love with the idea of feeding people and getting to know them.
 This idea really captured me,” says Simone.
 “Now our goal is to marry the two concepts together – to bring community to us and build upon it.’

-Saba’s extensive breakfast menu is filled with sweet and savoury favourites like challah french toast (baked in-house) with real maple syrup, shakshuka, fluffy egg frittatas, and charcuterie boards complete with local meats, cheeses and homemade preserves.
+Saba’s extensive breakfast menu is filled with sweet and savoury favourites.
+Think challah french toast (baked in-house) with real maple syrup, shakshuka, fluffy egg frittatas, and charcuterie boards complete with local meats, cheeses and homemade preserves.

 The Café’s airy courtyard is popular all day long, as Saba is also open for lunch, and dinners on weekends.